Kevin Hogan

-Kevin Michael Hogan (born October 20, 1992) is an American professional football quarterback for the San Antonio Brahmas of the United Football League (UFL).
+Kevin Michael Hogan (born October 20, 1992) is an American professional football quarterback.
 He played college football for the Stanford Cardinal and was selected by the Kansas City Chiefs in the fifth round of the 2016 NFL draft.
-He has also been a member of the Cleveland Browns, Washington Redskins, Denver Broncos, Cincinnati Bengals, Tennessee Titans, and Houston Texans.
+Hogan has also been a member of the Cleveland Browns, Washington Redskins, Denver Broncos, Cincinnati Bengals, Tennessee Titans, and Houston Texans.

 Early life

 Hogan was born in McLean, Virginia, the son of Jerry and Donna Hogan.
 He has an older brother, Brian, and an older sister, Kelly.
 His grandfather played football at Navy, while his uncles played football at Notre Dame.
 Hogan attended Gonzaga College High School in Washington, D.C., where he played high school football for the Eagles and was a two-time first-team All-Washington Catholic Athletic Conference selection.
 As a senior, he earned D.C.
 Player of the Year honors and was a 2010 Washington Post First-team All-Met selection.
 He was also named the 2010 Outstanding High School Player of the Year for private schools by the Fairfax County Football Hall of Fame.